Ancient Japan - Historical Temples and Traditional Architecture

 The Beginning of the Cycling Journey

-After the sacred mountains, the sea awaits.
-We begin our two-day journey along the Shimanami Kaido – 70 kilometres of bridges and islands, known as the 'sacred land of cyclists' and one of the most beautiful routes in the world.
-This time, we’re not climbing – we’re moving forward, towards the sunset.
+After the sacred mountains, it’s time for the sea.
+We embark on our two-day journey across the Shimanami Kaido – 70 kilometres of bridges and islands, known as the “sacred land of cyclists” and one of the most beautiful routes in the world.
+This time, we’re not climbing – we glide forward towards the sunset.

 Day 8